 Step-By-Step: Transfer to a Self-Directed IRA

 To transfer your account to IRAR, you’ll first need to open an account.
-You’d do this by completing and submitting an Account Application Kit along with a copy of your photo ID.
-Once open, the process is simple.
-We need:
+You’d do this by completing and submitting an account online.
+Here's what we need:

-- A copy of your most recent account statement from your current custodian
+- Provide us a copy of your most recent account statement from your current custodian

 There is a $30 fee to accept funds via wire, otherwise there are no charges for processing a transfer request.
 The paperwork is the same whether you are transferring cash, other assets, or both.
 Once we have all the required paperwork, we’ll send the request to your current custodian.
 Please check with them to inquire if they accept fax or email copies of transfer requests before submitting.